aws-samples/aws-modern-application-workshop/module-2/README.md

 Earlier in this module we successful tested our WebAPI docker image locally, so now we are ready to push our container image to the Amazon Elastic Container Registry (Amazon ECR) we have just created.

-Run the below command using either the AWS CLI or the PowerShell command:
+Run the below command using either the AWS CLI command:

 _Note:_ If you use `Bash`, execute the following command: